Ruckusist/DeskApp/README.txt

 A console program manager for python apps.

 [Install]
-Install using the install script or via 'pip deskapp'.
+Install using the install script or via 'pip install deskapp'.

 [Run]
-deskapp from the console will invoke the app.
+'deskapp' from the console will invoke the app.

 -ruckusist.com (2022)